What FOH Means in a Restaurant

 5. Bar staff

-1. Greeting guests and seating them
+1. Greet guests and seat them

-3. Clearing plates and resetting tables
+3. Clear plates and reset tables

-5. Handling payments
+5. Handle payments

 7. Assist with opening and closing duties

-8. Helping with special events or catering orders
+8. Help with events or catering orders

-The Importance of Excellent Customer Service
+Customer Service

 Front of House Waiter Serving Food